viklund/FEGA-onboarding/README.md

 ## What am I doing here?

-If you have made it to this page, you are probably looking for information on how to join the Federated EGA Network.
+If you areon this page, you are probably looking for information on how to join the Federated EGA Network.
 Great!
 There is a lot of information here for you.

 These materials are a general guide for establishing a node in the Federated EGA Network.
-They are based on the knowledge and experiences of current nodes and their individual use cases.
+They are based on the knowledge and experiences of current nodes and their use cases.
 Your node's development might differ depending on your use cases and mandates from stakeholders.
 Please view these materials as suggestions and best practices - not hard requirements!

 ## Where do I start?